-What is it: Ayakashi
+What is: Ayakashi

-What is it: Ayakashi
+What is: Ayakashi

 Ayakashi in Japanese Folklore